 “I second conditioner.
 Suffocates them but also makes it really easy to pull the lice comb through the hair.” — Cassandra

 “I have been dealing with head lice for 12 years, first with my own daughter and now that I work with young children.
-It’s ok to use a product called Moov, it has essential oils, comes with a lovely green shower cap and only stays in for 10 mins – great stuff. you need to repeat treatment every 7 days and I do that for at least 3 treatment to make sure I really break the cycle.
-I also make a up a water spray bottle with tea-tree, lavender, peppermint and spray on hair, hats, brushes, combs every day (especially for school).” — Shantell
+We use a product which has essential oils, comes with a lovely green shower cap and only stays in for 10 minutes – great stuff.
+You need to repeat the treatment every 7 days, and I do that for at least 3 treatment to make sure I really break the cycle.
+I also make a up a water spray bottle with tea-tree, lavender and peppermint, and spray it on their hair, hats, brushes and combs every day (especially for school).” — Shantell

 “Thick conditioner with tea tree oil added (generous amount).
 Apply to dry hair.
 Make sure it is fully saturated then put a shower cap on for an hour.
 Comb through with a nit comb.
 Always works for me and i have 3 girls with think long hair.
 The more conditioner the easier it is to comb, kills all the bugs.
 Never had a crawling one yet and gives their hair a great treatment too.
 It will be so shiny afterwards!” — Melinda

 “Once the lice are gone, washing (or however you want to get the essential oil on the scalp) with rosemary will help with preventing lice.” — Aimee

 “Conditioner.
 We had a lice issue for about 2 years (a couple of kids in my daughter’s class that were never properly treated) and I just combed her hair every day with conditioner as soon as she got home from school.
 I’d only get a handful of massive adult lice, fresh from someone else’s head (every day).
 As soon as you are getting baby ones too you know they are breeding.” — Robyn